-Therefore if face masks do become compulsory again, in certain circumstances, disabled people and those with health conditions are exempt from wearing a face mask.
+Although face masks are compulsory again, in certain circumstances, disabled people and those with health conditions will continue to be exempt from wearing a face mask.

 Read on for more information, and head to the Disability Horizons Shop to buy our face mask exemption card to help stop you from being refused travel or entry.

 Face masks: the different types

 There are a few different types of face masks or coverings:

-- Surgical/medical masks – these disposables masks are usually made from three layers of material.
+- Surgical/medical masks – these disposable masks are usually made from three layers of material.
 They help to stop large droplets infected with Covid-19 from spreading, for example, if they are coughed or sneezed out by the wearer.
 They also help to stop droplets from others getting to the wearer’s mouth and nose.

 - Filter face masks – these offer additional protection by filtering out smaller droplets for both the wearer and others (depending on the type of filter).

 - Face shield and visor – plastic shields and visors either cover the entire face or top of it, stopping large droplets from reaching the wearer.
 They can be worn with other types of masks for added protection.

 - General or fabric face coverings – made from a range of different fabrics, these also stop the spread of large droplets, protecting others from Covid-19 if the wearer has it – more on this below.
 These are the type the public is being told to wear.